UBC-MOAD/docs/jupyter.rst

   You can open as many notebook tabs as you want - at least until your computer runs out of memory!

 * The :command:`jupyter lab` is the newer "next generation" interface that puts everything in one browser tab with multiple panes that you can move around and re-size.
   In addition to notebooks,
   ``lab`` also provides a text editor, code consoles that are synced with notebooks, and terminal panes that give access to your system shell, just like your terminal program does.

+* :ref:`VS Code <MOAD-VSCode>` also provides the ability to edit and run Jupyter notebooks directly in the VS Code interface.

+:ref:`VS Code <MOAD-VSCode>` is probably the easiest way to work with Jupyter notebooks if you are already using VS Code for other coding tasks.
+However,
-Unless you have a strong reason to use the original ``notebook`` interface, you should use the ``lab`` interface because that is the part of Jupyter that is being most actively developed, and where new features are most likely to appear.
+if you prefer the browser-based interfaces, you should use the ``lab`` interface because that is the part of Jupyter that is being most actively developed, and where new features are most likely to appear.